sap-tutorials/How-Tos/tutorials/2017/04/sda-hana-vora/sda-hana-vora.md

 ---
-title: How to connect SAP HANA, express edition and SAP Vora, developer edition
+title: How to setup SAP HANA, express edition and SAP Vora, developer edition to enable them to connect to each other
 description: How to configure SAP HANA, express edition and SAP Vora, developer edition to work together with the SAP HANA Spark Controller
 primary_tag: products>sap-hana-vora
 tags: [  tutorial>how-to, topic>big-data, products>sap-hana, products>sap-hana\,-express-edition, products>sap-hana-vora ]